Type Three: The Achiever

 11. Final Encouragement

-You already shine, not because you perform—but because you exist.
+You already shine.
+Not because you perform, but because you exist.